Amazon’s re:MARS 2020 conference will feature Jon Favreau and Jeff Bezos

 - Ben Grossman, mixed reality director and CEO of Magnopus

-Amazon says that the first year of re:MARS attracted “thousands” of attendees from over 40 countries, who attended over 100 sessions, workshops, and demos involving a Mars rover, haptic robotic hands, an open-source prosthetic leg, and more.
-New at re:MARS 2020 is a Developer Day ahead of the conference where ticketholders will be able to sit in on talks by Amazon leaders across five technical tracks spanning Alexa and AWS.
+Amazon says the first year of re:MARS attracted “thousands” of attendees from over 40 countries.
+They attended over 100 sessions, workshops, and demos involving a Mars rover, haptic robotic hands, an open source prosthetic leg, and more.
+New at re:MARS 2020 is a Developer Day ahead of the conference that will enable ticketholders to sit in on talks by Amazon leaders across five technical tracks spanning Alexa and AWS.

 If this year’s re:MARS is anything like last year’s, expect plenty in the way of technical discussions about Amazon’s “continued investment in innovation,” including the practical applications of machine learning underpinning Alexa, AWS services like Amazon Polly and Rekognition, Amazon’s cashierless Go stores, its Prime Air delivery drones, autonomous warehouse machines developed by Amazon Robotics, and more.
-Notable announcements in 2019 pertained to StyleSnap, which uses AI to let customers shop looks from magazines, social media, and more; a Prime Air drone capable of delivering packages in under 30 minutes; and Alex Conversations, a deep learning-based way to make Alexa skills with multi-turn dialogue that can interconnect with other Alexa skills.
+Notable announcements in 2019 pertained to StyleSnap, which uses AI to let customers shop looks from magazines, social media, and more; a Prime Air drone capable of delivering packages in under 30 minutes; and Alex Conversations, a deep learning-based way to make Alexa skills with multi-turn dialogue that can interconnect with other skills from the assistant.

 General registration for re:MARS 2020 opens today.